Fuel Tech Experts Blog FAQ

 Again we will not delve into too much detail, but needless to say, we tried and tested a variety of fuel magnets on both diesel and petrol test vehicles.

-Other explanations of how magnets work in fuel lines are many.
-The “alignment” theory does have merit, but, executing the process to “refine” the fuel is easier said than done.
+There are many other explanations of how magnets work in fuel lines.
+The “alignment” theory does have merit, but executing the process to “refine” the fuel is easier said than done.

 The Problem of False Claims